 My current work revolves around supporting civil society organisations, either via government aid programmes (European Commission, UN), assisting grant-giving foundations, or via organisational development of client NGOs.
 I also act as a monitoring expert for the European Union’s LIFE NGO Operating Grant programme.

 I hold a bachelor’s degree in Maritime Studies, a master’s degree in Sustainability and Responsibility, and a doctor’s degree in Organisational Change.
 My doctoral research focused on well-being and flourishing in the workplace and it informs much of my personal work manifesto.

-For six years I served as a board member for Sustainable Caucasus, an NGO working on sustainability issues in Caucasus mountain regions, and currently I lead the Openness & Safeguarding Commission of the Swiss Federation for Historical Martial Arts and am a member of the environmental think-tank the Green Alliance and Humanists UK.
+For six years I served as a board member for Sustainable Caucasus, an NGO working on sustainability issues in Caucasus mountain regions, and currently I lead the Openness & Safeguarding Commission of the Swiss Federation for Historical Martial Arts.
+I am a member of the environmental think-tank the Green Alliance and Humanists UK.

 My clients and partners

 Endeavour works primarily with Civil Society Organisations (CSOs).
 Either non-profits themselves (Non-Governmental Organisations, not-for-profits) or those public or private institutions that support them.
 Endeavour’s clients or partners have included the following leading civil society, consultancy, or intergovernmental organisations:

 Endeavour was created in October 2008 and was registered in the Canton of Geneva on the 19th November 2013 (Swiss register number: LIDE: CHE-143.179.652).